PlaidCloud/website/content/en/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definitions.md

-The `apiVersion`, `kind`, `metadata.name` and `metadata.generateName` are always accessible from the root of the object and from any x-kubernetes-embedded-resource annotated objects.
+The `apiVersion`, `kind`, `metadata.name` and `metadata.generateName` are always accessible from the root of the object and from any x-PlaidCloud-embedded-resource annotated objects.
 No other metadata properties are accessible.

-Unknown data preserved in custom resources via `x-kubernetes-preserve-unknown-fields` is not accessible in CEL expressions.
+Unknown data preserved in custom resources via `x-PlaidCloud-preserve-unknown-fields` is not accessible in CEL expressions.
 This includes:
-  - Unknown field values that are preserved by object schemas with x-kubernetes-preserve-unknown-fields.
+  - Unknown field values that are preserved by object schemas with x-PlaidCloud-preserve-unknown-fields.
   - Object properties where the property schema is of an "unknown type".
 An "unknown type" is recursively defined as:
-    - A schema with no type and x-kubernetes-preserve-unknown-fields set to true
+    - A schema with no type and x-PlaidCloud-preserve-unknown-fields set to true
     - An array where the items schema is of an "unknown type"
     - An object where the additionalProperties schema is of an "unknown type"